 This complex situation continues to be top-of-mind for ACC leadership, staff and most importantly for the ACC members affected by the changes.
 One of the ACC’s six strategic priorities is to act as a provider of processes to maintain professional competence.
 As part of this effort, the College is committed to finding a solution or solutions to the ABIM’s MOC process that best meet the professional needs of clinicians, while also giving patients, the public and other stakeholders confidence that the care provided by their physicians is of the highest quality.

-The College has had two separate task forces working on this issue, now merged into one group.
-We are continuing work with ABIM to produce meaningful changes to the MOC process.
+The College continues to work with ABIM to produce meaningful changes to the MOC process.
 Alternative options, including initiating a new certification (or recertification) process, have been investigated and remain an option, depending on the outcomes of current MOC modification efforts, but they are not currently felt to be the ideal pathway.
 Over the past year, the ABIM has made substantial changes to its MOC process in response to concerns raised by physicians and specialty organizations including ACC.
-Nonetheless, further progress is needed, particularly regarding the MOC 10-year recertification examination.
+Nonetheless, further progress is needed.

 The ACC is seeking the following from ABIM: